Skip to main content

 Impact

-The project was the first comprehensive, two-stage systematic review of putative mechanisms underlying associations between body fatness and postmenopausal breast, endometrial and ovarian cancer using the World Cancer Research Fund International-University of Bristol mechanisms review framework.
-The identification of pathways linking body fatness to breast, endometrial, and ovarian cancer may inform the selection of potential targets for interventions and cancer prevention, and will guide future intervention studies.
+The project was the first comprehensive, 2-stage systematic review of putative mechanisms underlying associations between body fatness and postmenopausal breast, endometrial and ovarian cancer using the World Cancer Research Fund-University of Bristol mechanisms review framework.
+The identification of pathways linking body fatness to breast, endometrial and ovarian cancer may inform the selection of potential targets for interventions and cancer prevention, and will guide future intervention studies.

 Grant publication